 Twenty Tips For New Cyclists

 If you have a newbie tip that’s not listed here why not let us know about it using the comments box at the bottom.
+Maybe we’ll expand the list to twenty one tips for new cyclists.

 Clothing

 - Shorts – Without a doubt one of the most important pieces of clothing you will need.
 Get some padded ones or padded liners for ‘normal’ shorts.
-You may have to try more than one brand or style to find some you’re comfortable with but the effort is really worth it.
-Also don’t forget that you may need to switch your saddle to obtain maximum comfort.
+You may have to try more than one type

-- Gloves – Your hands (specifically palms) will take a fair pounding on the bike as they will be supporting a lot of your upper body weight.
-You can buy full finger or fingerless gloves, with a variety of padding styles and materials in the palm.
+to find something comfortable with but it’s worth the effort.
+Also don’t forget that you may need to switch your saddle to obtain maximum comfort. - Gloves – Your hands (specifically palms) will take a fair pounding on the bike.
+This is because they will be supporting a lot of your upper body weight.
+You can buy full-finger or fingerless gloves, with a variety of padding styles and materials in the palm.
 As with shorts you’re likely to have to try more than one pair before you find some you really feel comfortable in.

 - Jersey – Whilst the image of the Lycra clad cyclist may not appeal to some, you should certainly consider a proper sports top which will both keep you warm, is breathable and will wick away any sweat.
 If you don’t want a cycling specific jersey then a sports top may well suffice, or if you want something that isn’t too skin tight many brands are now starting to carry larger sizes that can be worn loose, the most notable probably being Fat Lad at The Back.